USA-RedDragon/usa-reddragon.github.io/README.md

 ## Goal
 I created this project to provide an easy way for keeping my resume up to date.
 You can see my current resume [here](https://joematthews.github.io/resume).

 The magic lies in the data files in the [_data](https://github.com/joematthews/resume/tree/master/_data) folder.
 I use json to store all of my skills, work history and education including references to links and images.
-Then I use the Liquid templating language of Jekyll to enumerate over the json objects to generate the view.
+Then I use the [Liquid](http://shopify.github.io/liquid/) templating language of Jekyll to enumerate over the json objects to generate the view.

-Bootstrap takes care of the visuals.
+[Bootstrap](http://getbootstrap.com/) takes care of the visuals.
 For my template I use a 24 column grid -- I find that the more columns the better for detailed work.

-All CSS is compiled into one file -- including the custom fonts and social media icons; checkout the [assets/main.scss](https://github.com/joematthews/resume/blob/master/assets/main.scss) & [_sass/custom-bootstrap.scss](https://github.com/joematthews/resume/blob/master/_sass/_custom-bootstrap.scss) files to see how it's all put together.
+All CSS is compiled into one file -- including bootstrap, custom fonts & social media icons.
+Checkout the [assets/main.scss](https://github.com/joematthews/resume/blob/master/assets/main.scss) & [_sass/custom-bootstrap.scss](https://github.com/joematthews/resume/blob/master/_sass/_custom-bootstrap.scss) files to see how it's all put together.

 I soon plan to turn this template/project into an offical Jekyll theme gem with blog support.
 Look forward to that.
 In the meantime please feel free to use this project as a starting point for your Jekyll-based resume.